-NATS Aberdeen are the ANSP for the airspace the operations will be conducted within.
-They provide a service for all oil and gas helicopters in the area and have procedures in place to work with military aircraft operating nearby.
+- NATS Aberdeen are the ANSP for the airspace the operations will be conducted within.
+They provide a service for all oil and gas helicopters in the area and have procedures in place to work with military aircraft operating nearby. - Avinor operates most of the civil airports in Norway.
+As the proposed TDA falls nearby the median line between airspace operated by Aberdeen offshore and Stavanger offshore, Flylogix shall seek engagement from them.